 Regular upper secondary schools were attended by 249 094 students, i.e. 122 976 females (49.4%) and 126 118 males (50.6%).
 Schools/ classes for students with disabilities were attended by 1 852 students, 743 females (40%) and 1 109 males (60%).

-Approximately 1.5% of students attended private schools, and the majotity of students were enrolled and attended public schools (98.5%).
-Private schools were mostly attended by students from the region Serbia- North (about 62% of students who chose private secondary school were from Beogradski region and about 32% were from Region Vojvodine), and only 6% of students who attended private schools were from the region Serbia- South.
+Approximately 1.5% of students attended private schools, and the majority of students were enrolled and attended public schools (98.5%).
+Private schools were mostly attended by students from the region Srbija - sever (about 62% of students who chose private secondary school were from Beogradski region and about 32% were from Region Vojvodine), and only 6% of students who attended private schools were from the region Srbija - jug.

-About 26% of students attended general education – gymnasium.
+About 26% of students attended general education – high school.
 Vocational schools were attended by almost 74% of students, and the most popular educational profiles were from the following fields of education: “Economics, law and administration” (13.3%), “Electrical engineering” (10.9%), “Health and social welfare” (9.6%), “Machinery and metal processing” (8.7%) and “Trade, catering and tourism” (8.1%).

 1. Students enrolled in upper secondary schools by sex